vran-dev/PrettyZoo/README.md

 ### How to add zookeeper system properties

-If you want to configure system properties for zookeeper, you could creat `zookeeper.file` file
+If you want to configure system properties for zookeeper, you could creat `zookeeper.properties` file

 - mac: `{{ user.home }}/.prettyZoo/zookeeper.properties`
 - wind: `{{ user.home }}/.prettyZoo/zookeeper.properties`